jesuscc1993/modding/invisible-passives/readme.md

 - Healing
   - disabling the effect for this shard results in the passive not working properly
 - Detective's Eye
-  - disabling the effect for this shard requires changing a different file; you can use _masamunedragon_'s "Invisible Detective Eye and Bloodsteal Rings" mod to achieve this
+  - requires changing a different file; you can use _masamunedragon_'s "Invisible Detective Eye and Bloodsteal Rings" mod to achieve this
+- Money is Power
+  - requires changing a different file; you can use _masamunedragon_'s "Invisible Money Is Power" mod to achieve this

 **Disables the voice line for Tis Rozain**.
 The shard sound will still play, but Miriam will not shout the shard's name.
 This change is included because both changes are done to the same file and I am too lazy to provide separate files.